Energinet-DataHub/.github/README.md

 - Upload test results to workflow summary.
 - Upload test coverage report as workflow artifact and to CodeCov.

 The calling repository must have a custom action `python-unit-test` from which the actual execution of `coverage` and `pytest` is performed.
+If the action accepts the input `tests_filter_expression` then it can be called with a filter to split the execution of python tests on multiple GitHub runners.

 ### Notify Team